ew-Student/Just-practice/README.md

 # Just-practice
-This is my first git Repository
+This is my first git Repository.
 Author- It's loky..